Skip to main content

 The pre-Orientation assignments will be conducted via TedEd.
 In order to participate you will need access to a computer, reliable internet service, and will need to register for a TedEd account.
 More details will be provided upon receipt of registration.

-Instructions on how to schedule the language assessments will be provided to you upon receipt of payment for the Orientation registration fee.
+Instructions on how to schedule the language assessments will be provided to you upon receipt of registration fee payment.

 Yes, CLAS staff will send you your scores on both the English and non-English language assessments.